 Elisa Morgan, Bachelor, Study of Religions, University of Helsinki (elisa.morgan(a)helsinki.fi)

 Kirsi Kanerva, PhD, Department of Cultural History, University of Turku. (kirsi.kanerva(a)utu.fi)

 Member(s) of the Board

-Mikko Kallionsivu, PhD, School of Language, Translation and Literary Studies, University of Tampere. (mikko.kallionsivu(a)uta.fi)
+Mikko Kallionsivu, PhD, Faculty of Communication Sciences, University of Tampere. (mikko.kallionsivu(a)uta.fi)

 Vice Members of the Board